 If you have a problem of this sort, and especially if it is reproducible, do please get in touch so that it can be investigated.

-Legends describing most map features can be found in the help screen, but these do not include paths and tracks because those have been overlaid separately.
-The styles used are similar to those used on Explorer maps:
+Legends describing most map features can be found in the help screen, but these do not include the paths and tracks superimposed on the free maps because those have been overlaid separately.
+The styles are:

 Note, however, that these categories are only approximations.
 The OpenStreetMap categorisation of paths and tracks does not correspond exactly to the Ordnance Survey conventions, and may not be perfectly accurate in the first place.
 Walkers will generally find that these paths are all open to them; cyclists and horse riders should be more cautious.

 You can install and re-install the app on all your devices as many times as you like without paying again, as long as those devices are all associated with the same owner's "Apple ID".